Data Center Construction

 How the work is coordinated

-4. Track punch, documentation, and turnover deliverables early enough that opening dates stay realistic.
+4. Track punch, documentation, and system-readiness deliverables early enough that commissioning and activation stay on the owner's timeline.

 Service Detail